 - Process or blend until smooth and creamy.

 - Serve warm or at room temperature.

-- Makes approximately 1 3/4 cups of dairy free cheese sauce.
+- Makes approximately 1 3/4 cups of vegan cashew cheese sauce.

-- You can make this sauce in advance and store it in an airtight container in the fridge for a few days.
+- You can make this sauce in advance and store it in an airtight container in the fridge for up to five days.